-Volume IV., No. 3.
+Volume VIII., No. 1.

 Hungarian Review annual subscriptions for six issues, including postage (choose one):

 Arts and Letters

 The Hungarian Revolution of 1956

 - Peter Unwin: Voice in the Wilderness: Imre Nagy and the Hungarian Revolution – Excerpt, Part II

 - Géza Jeszenszky: Liberation Cancelled! – US Policies Towards Central Europe in 1956 and After

 - Gyula Várallyay: Students of the Budapest Technical University in the 1956 Revolution

 - Donald E. Morse: ’56: From the Streets to the States – Hungarian and American Poets View the ’56 Revolution